svenkreiss/svenkreiss.github.io/content/pages/about.md

 Status: published

-{% img img-thumbnail float-right /images/me2022_square_small.jpeg 200 me %}
+{% img img-thumbnail float-right /images/me2026circle.jpg 200 me %}

-I am a computer vision engineer at Meta (formerly Facebook) Reality Labs with a background in particle physics.
+I am a computer vision engineer at Meta's Reality Labs with a background in particle physics.

 During my postdoc at EPFL, my research focused on the perception and prediction